-The UCITS reserves the option to invest in UCITS of any classification managed or promoted by Montpensier Finance or by external management companies.
+The SICAV reserves the option to invest in UCI of any classification managed or promoted by Montpensier Finance or by external management companies, in accordance with the management objective.

-3. Derivatives instruments
+3. Derivative instruments

 The UCITS may trade in forward financial instruments.